mozilla-mobile/shared-docs/android/accessibility_guide.md

 Some general tips:
 - Look through the accessibility preferences in the Developer Options: there are many features, such as visual simulations, to help you.
 - If it is impossible to provide an intuitive, accessible user experience for your current UI, this is a design smell: a UI that is accessible tends to be the best experience for all users.
     - For example, a dialog with one option, like "Remove", that is dismissed by clicking outside the dialog, will be unintuitive to screen reader users.
-However, this dialog may be unintuitive to users who are unfamiliar with common software paradigms (i.e. tap outside to dismiss) too.
+However, this dialog may also be unintuitive to users who are unfamiliar with common software paradigms (i.e. tap outside to dismiss) too.
 A better dialog would be one with a "dismiss" option in addition to "remove"
 - Avoid creating separate code paths and user experiences to address accessibility issues: in our experience, accessibility is not often tested so it's easy to break the experience if you forget to update one code path

 ## Screen reader tips